MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-migrate-vnet-to-private-endpoint.md

 ### [Azure portal](#tab/portal)

-To migrate the your cluster from the Azure Portal:
+To migrate your cluster from the Azure portal:

 1. Go to the **Azure Data Explorer** cluster you would like to migrate.